Pages viewed:

 The camera includes an interchangeable waist-level finder with a pop-up magnifier that is larger than the small lens that you usually get.
 Construction and fit and finish are quite good.

-The shutter release takes a bit of an adjustment for the photographer, especially those who are used to holding the camera in a more traditional manner.
+The left-handed shutter release can be a bit tricky for most photographers, especially those who are used to holding the camera in a more traditional manner.

 The release is mounted on the front of the camera and is perpendicular to the film plane.
 The action of the release is suitably smooth.

 The shutter is an arc-shaped flap that swings upward when it opens.
-For an SLR, it's a surprisingly quiet camera.
-The non-return mirror jumps up but doesn't slap, helping keep noise to a minimum.
+It's known as a sector shutter.
+For an SLR, the noise level is surprisingly low.
+The non-return mirror jumps up but doesn't slap, helping keep the racket to a minimum.

 Available speeds are limited to B, 25, 50, 100 and 150, ruling out the use of high-speed emulsions or low-light handheld photography.